Let’s face it—your network is under attack. You might not know who, you might not know when, but you do know that they are coming.

 What are the security implications of Privileged Access Management (PAM)?

-External attackers and malicious insiders are after your privileged account credentials.
-If an attacker were to get access to privileged superuser accounts, such as those granted to system administrators or CIOs, they would have complete access to your enterprise.
+External attackers and malicious insiders are after your privileged credentials.
+If an attacker were to get access to privileged accounts, such as those granted to system administrators or CIOs, they would have complete access to your enterprise.
 They would be able to access your customer and client information and company data.
 With complete superuser access, it would be easy for them to cripple your organization.